bdecon/econ_data/bd_CPS/README.md

 The following items are included in the proposed version 1.0: Cleaned-up industry, occupation, and geography codes, complete coverage for CPSID, new CPSIDP for persons within households, new longitudinal weights, and CPI data without an API key.
 I'd love help, comments, or suggestions.
 See [active issues](https://github.com/bdecon/econ_data/issues) on the project's github repo.

 Separately, if someone is willing to fund some server space, I would *really* like to put the actual bd_CPS data online.
-This would make it possible for people to easily use the fruits of my labor, which, I think, make CPS analysis much easier.
-Please contact me if you might want to chip in for this (brian.w.dew@gmail.com).
+This would make it possible for people to easily use the fruits of my labor, which, I think, make CPS analysis much easier for people who like python and R instead of Stata.
+Please contact me if you want to chip in for this (brian.w.dew@gmail.com).

 <a name="acknowledgements"/>

 ### Acknowlegements

 Many many thanks to John Schmitt for countless hours of kind and patient guidance.
 Many thanks to the staff and management of CEPR for giving me the chance to learn about the CPS.
 Thanks to EPI, and Ben Zipperer in particular, for providing very helpful documentation.
 Thanks to NBER, FRBATL, FRBKC, IPUMS, Urban Institute, Tom Augspurger, and staff of BLS and Census, for making analysis of the CPS easier by putting helpful information online.
+The bd CPS is basically just translating a lot of other people's work into python code.

 <a name="contact"/>